LostInBrittany/express-beers/step-04/README.md

 Now we need to copy the [Angular Beers](https://github.com/LostInBrittany/angular-beers) or the [Polymer Beers](https://github.com/LostInBrittany/polymer-beers) web application into the `app/public` folder, to get it served from the static express route.

-For Angular Beers, you can simply get the [step 10 of Angular Beers](https://github.com/LostInBrittany/angular-beers/tree/master/step-10) and copy it into public.
-For the Polymer version do the same thing with the [step 8 of Polymer Beers](https://github.com/LostInBrittany/polymer-beers/tree/master/step-08).
+For Angular Beers, you can simply get the [step 10 of Angular Beers](https://github.com/LostInBrittany/angular-beers/tree/master/step-10) and copy it into `public`.
+Then you go to `localhost:3000/index.html` to see the main page of your app.

+For the Polymer version copy the [step 8 of Polymer Beers](https://github.com/LostInBrittany/polymer-beers/tree/master/step-08) into `public/app` and then copy the [`bower_components` folder](https://github.com/LostInBrittany/angular-beers/tree/master/bower_components) into `public`.
+Then you go to `localhost:3000/app/index.html` to see the main page of your app.

 In both cases, in order to be sure you're calling the Express server, delete the `data` folder of the webapp, so you don't feel tempted to simply read your JSON files...